Klaf: Preparation

 The legally required method of cleaning and preparing klaf has been altered over the centuries.
-During Talmudic times, salt water and barley (or flours) were sprinkled on the skins which were then soaked in the juice of afatzim (gall nuts, or oak apples).
+During Talmudic times, salt water and barley (or flours) were sprinkled on the skins which were then soaked in the juice of afatzim (gall nuts, or oak apples, and other tannins).
 Nowadays, most processors dip the skins in clear water for two days and then soak them in limewater for nine days to remove the hair.
 When it is a hairless surface, the scribe stretches it on a wooden drying frame and scrapes it until it is dry.
 Creases are ironed out with presses.
 Then it is sanded until it becomes a flat, smooth sheet fit for writing.
 The reasons for the change in this process are lengthy and controversial.
 Today, a few Jewish scribes still prepare klaf in precise accordance with the Jewish Law.

 Some parchment (usually poor quality) is smeared with log, a chalky substance, to make it whiter.
 Occasionally this is only done on the reverse.
 Some scribes object to the use of log as it forms a barrier between the ink and the parchment.